Did you know?

 Appearance

 The basking shark has one of the most unique appearances in the world’s oceans.
+They are one of the world’s largest kinds of sharks, second only to the whale shark and the megamouth shark.
 They are large, growing to around 26 feet, have gray to brown modeled skin, and a very large mouth which the sharks use to filter feed.

 The largest examples of basking sharks have been recorded between 30 to 36 feet.
 But this is somewhat unusual.
-Most reach lengths of a round 26 feet and weigh 4.58 long tons or 5.13 short tons.
+Most reach lengths of a round 26 feet and body weight of 4.58 long tons or 5.13 short tons.
 The largest recorded basking shark weighed 16 long tons or 18 short tons.

 They have long, streamlined bodies and are sometimes mistaken for great white sharks.
 But their large jaws, which can measure over 3 feet in width, are their most distinguishing features.